Telephone: (902) 422-1271 ext. 171

-As a King's student, you have access to all of Dalhousie University Libraries E-Resources, including databases, e-books, and more.
+As a King's student, you have full access to Dalhousie's electronic resources including e-books, journal articles, and databases.

-Current students have remote access to all databases, e-journals, and e-resources via the proxy server.
 The most seamless access point is via the Library's online catalogue, which establishes your institutional affiliation.
-When asked for credentials, log in with your NetID and password.
+If you are accessing these resources from off-campus, you will need to log in with your university credentials in order to access them (your NetID and password).